 How should Digital Financial and Information Services Target Women Farmers to Increase their Productivity?

 AFA is continuously learning about and improving strategies to reach women with digital financial and information services.
 We strive to share emerging lessons with the agricultural and financial inclusion communities.
-Read about our six key insights on promoting engagement with women smallholder farmers highlighted in this infographic.
+Read the overview of insights summarised in this infographic.

 - Only 5-7% of all extension resources are directed at women

 - Only 14% of donor resources target women smallholder farmers